We Are On The Leading Edge of Online Education!

 All online courses taught at Hodges University may require a proctored final exam.
 Students are required to take final exams (requiring a webcam) during the dates listed in the MyHUgo portal.
 Each online course has an associated proctoring fee (please refer to the Tuition and Fees schedule in the Registration Terms and Conditions).

-The following applicable policies (Student Rights and Responsibilities and The Student Grievance Policy) are published in the Hodges University student Handbook which can be found here.
+The policies and procedures for Hodges University regarding Student Rights and Responsibilities and Student Grievance are published in the Student Handbook, which can be found here.